kevin-nel/pandoc-ssg/README.md

 # pandoc-ssg
 a simple bash script to generate a static site from a folder full of markdown files

----
-title: "Rebuilding My Site As a Wiki"
-author: Kevin Nel
-last_modified_at: 2020-01-08
----

-I've been very interested in the concepts of digital gardens and [personal knowledge management systems](/projects/pkms.md), so i decided to try and build my own system that could help me be a little more productive when it comes to writing articles, completing projects and organizing information.

-This post is a little bit more technical.

-## pandoc as a static site generator

 I wanted something simple and I really didn't want to mess with jekyll again so i decided to make a little wrapper script for pandoc.

 It takes in a folder full of markdown files that link each other where all the assests are in an assets folder.